unbalancedparentheses/data_science_in_julia_for_hackers/README.md

 written in the Julia language.

 Thanks to Martina Cantaro, Camilo Plata, Manuel Puebla, Lucas Raúl Fernandez Piana, Osvaldo Martin, Iñaki Garay and Mariana Vinyolas.

-How to cite this book (note you need to replace the _**highlighted**_ text with the date in which you retrieved the information):

-Carrone, F., Nicolini, M., & Obst Demaestri, H. (2021).
-Data Science in Julia for Hackers.
-Retrieved _**October 6, 2021**_, from https://datasciencejuliahackers.com/

 ## Table of contents